EdenKupe/anarchysf/pages/a/001900 Poul Anderson.md

 In 'No Truce with Kings', Earth's states have broken into small, feudal realms; alien invaders attempt to reintroduce civilization to the "starveling anarchs" of the planet, who prefer the relative freedom offered by a choice of masters.'
 (Dan Clore) The story won the Libertarian Futurist Society  Hall of Fame Award in 2010.

+The Winter of the World is set in the far future during a second Ice Age; people of one community, the Rogaviki, are instinctively co-operative, with no government, and no religion; they are not wholly admirable, though, being highly territorial, and sufficiently unhuman that the protagonist finally concludes that they are actually a new human species.

 Trader to the  Stars tied for the 1985 Libertarian Futurist Society Hall of Fame  Award, which was won by The Star Fox in 1995.
 The Stars Are Also Fire  won the 1995 Prometheus Award.